USD Coin Price Tops $1.00 on Major Exchanges (USDC)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 USD Coin launched on October 31st, 2018.
-USD Coin’s total supply is 28,344,421,516 tokens.
-The official website for USD Coin is www.centre.io/usdc.
+USD Coin’s total supply is 28,412,213,947 tokens.
+USD Coin’s official website is www.centre.io/usdc.
+The official message board for USD Coin is medium.com/centre-blog.
 USD Coin’s official Twitter account is @circle and its Facebook page is accessible here.
-USD Coin’s official message board is medium.com/centre-blog.

 USD Coin Token Trading

 It is usually not possible to purchase alternative cryptocurrencies such as USD Coin directly using U.S. dollars.
-Investors seeking to acquire USD Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USD Coin using one of the aforementioned exchanges.
+Investors seeking to trade USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USD Coin using one of the aforementioned exchanges.

 Receive News & Updates for USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.